Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/examples/basic-java-app/README.md

 # Basic Java Application Example

-This example demonstrates how to integrate the Contrast agent sidecar with a basic Java application running on ECS.
+This example demonstrates how to integrate the Contrast agent injection with a basic Java application running on ECS.

 ## Prerequisites